isomerpages/moe-manjusrisec/_cca/Sports/Wushu.md

 ## **Wushu**

-Our Vision: We develop every individual to be a confident, disciplined and focused sportsman.
+Our Vision:&nbsp;We develop every individual to be a confident, disciplined and focused sportsman.

-Our Mission: To develop a passion for the sport and instil self-discipline.
+Our Mission:&nbsp;To develop a passion for the sport and instil self-discipline.

 <p style="text-align: justify;">Wushu is a CCA in which we develop self-discipline, team work and perseverance.
 Our members are given the opportunities to train and learn in a multitude of platforms such as day camps, games, bonding activities and Values-In-Action.
 The continuum pursuit for excellence through Wushu is recognized school-wide and at the national level.  </p>